okeefe123/support-bundle-analysis-dashboard/README.md

 domino_user_api_key <- system("echo $DOMINO_USER_API_KEY", intern=TRUE)
 ```
+This will be sourced at the beginning of startup.

 4. Navigate to the `Publish > App` page and click `Yes, I have app.sh in my code directory`.
 That's it!